Telephone Number: (+63) (46) 4144 300 Ext. 380.

 The purpose of fieldwork is to provide graduate students with opportunities to deepen and apply their learning in real-life settings not before experienced and to expand horizons through new types of professional interactions.

 Education courses designated as fieldwork entail on-site experiences and activities in educational institutions, agencies, and/or school districts.
-Students in the MA in Education program may enroll in the fieldwork course EDAD/EDCI/EDIT/EDLA/EDRE/EDTE 692, parallel to the area of emphasis, as an elective course.
-While fieldwork is not specifically required at the MA level (except for Library Administration), a master’s student with little experience may choose fieldwork as an elective class.
-Education students in EdS or PhD programs should enroll in the advanced fieldwork course EDAD/EDCI 792, parallel to their area of emphasis.
+Students in the MA in Education program may enroll in the fieldwork course EDAD/EDCI/EDTE 692, parallel to the area of specialization, as an elective course.
+While fieldwork is not specifically required at the MA level, a master’s student with little experience may choose fieldwork as an elective class.
+Education students in EdS or PhD programs should enroll in the advanced fieldwork course EDAD/EDCI 792, parallel to their area of specialization.
 Doctoral students may choose to do their fieldwork in an area that also incorporates their cognate area, not only their major area of emphasis.

 Fieldwork courses may only be taken after half of the total number of credits for the respective degree program have been completed.
 In each of these courses, students are expected to spend a minimum of 60 clock hours in practicum activities for each semester hour of credit.
 Within every 3 semester hours of fieldwork credit, one semester hour must be earned as a graduate assistant in the AIIAS Education Department.